meheleventyone/zig-wasm-test/README.md

 ## Building

-To build this project with a working Zig and TypeScript install at the project root just type.
+To build this project with a working Zig at 0.4.0 and TypeScript install at the project root just type.

 ```
-zig build -Drelease-small
+zig build install
 ```

-You need to move the resulting wasmtest.wasm file from /zig-cache/ to /www/.
+You need to move the resulting wasmtest.wasm file from /bin/ to /www/.
 One has been committed if you're happy omitting this step.

 For good measure you can then build the TypeScript file: